-Not all men ejaculate or have an orgasm during prostate milking.
-Masturbation and other forms of sexual contact make an ejaculation during the massage more likely.
+Not all people ejaculate or have an orgasm during prostate milking.
+However, masturbation and other forms of sexual contact make ejaculation during the massage more likely.

 Prostate milking can be pleasurable.
-Some people perform it on themselves, and others seek the help of a partner.
+Some people perform it on themselves, while others seek the help of a partner.

 Some preliminary research suggests that prostate milking may improve symptoms associated with prostate enlargement.
-However, confirming this will require further research.
+However, confirming this requires further research.

-Anyone who is concerned about their sexual health or prostate health should consult a doctor.
+Anyone with concerns about their sexual health or prostate health should consult a doctor.